 My most vivid memory of my mom takes me back to Saint Joseph’s Elementary School and the cultural event of the year, the Christmas play.

-In first grade, I would have loved a speaking part, but was forced to make my Christmas debut as a lifeless nurse doll that sat on the floor.
+In first grade, I would have loved a speaking part, but was forced to make my Christmas debut as a lifeless nurse doll sitting on the floor.
 I should have never asked for that nurse’s outfit in the Spiegel Catalogue.
 As soon as the nuns got wind of it, I was typecast.
-I had to sit in my little white cap and navy blue cape with Red Cross emblem and do my best to look like a nurse doll.
-I perfected a sort of a glazed over stare that I think made me look more like a very small, dead nurse.
+I had to sit in my little white cap and navy blue cape with Red Cross emblem and do my best to look like a comatose nurse doll.
+I perfected a sort of a glazed over stare that made me look more like a very small, dead nurse.

 In second grade, the nuns decided that since I’d done such an outstanding job as dead nurse doll in first grade, I should do a repeat performance.
 By third grade my enthusiasm for the Christmas play evaporated as I graduated from lifeless nurse doll to invisible member of the chorus.